 — Revelation 22:5

-The first tribe was the tribe listed in the encampment, and dispatch was the tribe of Judah, which in Hebrew means "praise or thanksgiving."
-When Jacob was old and dying, He prophesied over each son, and this was the word he had for Judah "your hand will be upon the neck of your enemy" paraphrase: Praise will be the hand upon the neck of your enemy.
-Praise here is seen as a weapon.
+The first tribe listed in the encampment and dispatch was the tribe of Judah, which in Hebrew means "praise" or thanksgiving."
+When Jacob was old and dying, He prophesied over each son.
+The following was the word he gave to Judah.

-. . . and said to Him, “Do You hear what these are saying?”
+. . .
+“Do You hear what these are saying?”
 And Jesus said to them, “Yes.
 Have you never read,

 ‘Out of the mouth of babes and nursing infants You have perfected praise’?”